Neoloy Geocell

 The Neoloy Geocell (previously under the Neoweb trademark) is a Cellular Confinement System (geocell) developed and manufactured by PRS Geo-Technologies Ltd. Geocells are extruded in ultrasonically welded strips.
 The folded strips are opened on-site to form a 3D honeycomb matrix, which is then filled with granular material.
 The 3D confinement system is used to stabilize soft subgrade soil and reinforce the subbase and base layers in flexible pavements.
 Cellular confinement is also used for soil protection and erosion control for slopes, including channels, retention walls, reservoirs and landfills.

 Material

 Neoloy Geocells are manufactured from novel polymeric alloy (NPA).
-As stated in ASTM D8269-21:Standard Guide for Use of Geocells in Geotechnical and Roadway Projects: “It is important to note that geocells made from different types of materials, sizes, strengths, etc. may behave or perform differently from one another; therefore, it is important to understand and utilize proper material properties that relate to its performance…” NPA has improved dynamic stiffness (elastic modulus), resistance to permanent deformation (creep) and tensile strength, compared to HDPE, a widely used polymer used for geocells.
+As stated in ASTM D8269-21:Standard Guide for Use of Geocells in Geotechnical and Roadway Projects: “geocells made from different types of materials, sizes, strengths, etc. may behave or perform differently from one another; therefore, it is important to understand and utilize proper material properties that relate to its performance…” NPA has improved dynamic stiffness (elastic modulus), resistance to permanent deformation (creep) and tensile strength, compared to HDPE, a widely used polymer used for geocells.
 Research has shown a rigid geocell material better retains the geocell geometry (dimensional stability) confinement and reinforcement.
 These geocell performance parameters are critical for the requirements of base-layer reinforcement of heavy-duty pavements and infrastructure.
 Reinforcement with high modulus geocells also optimizes pavement design by enabling a longer design life and lower maintenance cycles/costs.